 This is often the section candidates struggle with the most when writing CVs.
 What to include and what not to include in this section to impress employers?
 Well, have you ever been told that you should tailor your CV to the role you are applying for?
 Your introduction gives you the perfect opportunity to do just that.

 Let’s say you’re applying to a job advert with a company who are looking for a .NET Developer with at least 2 years’ commercial experience.
 Tailor your Introduction to suit the role by stating how long you have been a .NET Developer and giving an example of what you used it to achieve.
-This demonstrates that you satisfy their minimum requirements in terms of experience and you also understand the commercial applications of .NET.
+This demonstrates that you satisfy their minimum requirements in terms of experience and you also understand the commercial applications of .NET development.

 You don’t have to tailor your CV to each role you apply for.
 Alternatively, you can keep your introduction brief and submit a cover letter or addendum along with your application.
 In which case, you can use your introduction to highlight achievements that don’t naturally fit elsewhere on your CV.